What to Measure and How to Track the Most Important Sales Metrics

 He tracks his MQLs, SQLs, and Opportunities closely as he knows that if he dozes off, he will have fewer hot leads to work with.

-With senior teams, it makes less sense to track effort metrics as they naturally already tend to look for the most converting channels on their own and do the activities in a way that maximizes conversion rates.
+With senior teams, it makes less sense to track effort metrics, as they already tend to look for the most converting channels on their own and do the activities in ways that maximize conversion rates.
 Also, they see the importance of daily activities that will yield results shortly.

-For less mature teams, it becomes more necessary to follow the effort metrics and activities a little more to ensure that they will execute the process correctly and mainly to see the importance of follow-ups and other factors.
+For less mature teams, it becomes more important to track effort metrics and activities more closely to ensure they execute the process correctly and to understand the importance of follow-ups and other factors.

 Why, after all, do managers still focus on effort metrics (and why don't they have a strong correlation with high performance)?